E-Geraet/RAM_Monitoring_Lavalampe/README.md

 - Suggest new features
 - Submit pull requests
 - Create new lava lamp color schemes
+- **Help fix the shadow rendering bug!**

+If you have ideas for the planned features (CPU, GPU, VRAM monitoring) or solutions for the current bugs, your input would be greatly appreciated!

 ##  Acknowledgments

 - Built with Rust 🦀
 - Uses the excellent `pixels` crate for efficient rendering
 - Inspired by classic lava lamp aesthetics